A picture from the crowd's view of a performance on the stage. The Performing Arts Series logo is prominent on the image.

 The Full(ish) Professors 1:30pm

-Their music draws from a range of influences, from Americana and folk to popular, and even some ‘80s mixed in.
-In their day jobs at NM Tech, Julie Ford, vocals, is a Professor in the Mechanical Engineering department, Steve Simpson, vocals and guitar, is a Communication Professor and Dean of Arts and Sciences, and Ephraim Ford, bass, is head of NM Engineering at the National Radio Astronomy Observatory.
-They are joined by various other musicians, including Wes McHaley on fiddle and mandolin, and Paul “Saxypants” Demorest on saxophone.
+Drawing from influences as wide ranging as folk/Americana, classic rock, country, and contemporary popular music (with numerous nods to the 80s).
+In their day jobs at NMT, Julie Ford (vocals) is a Professor in the Mechanical Engineering department, Steve Simpson (vocals, guitar) is a Communication Professor and Dean of Arts and Sciences, Ephraim Ford (bass) is head of NM Engineering at the National Radio Astronomy Observatory (NRAO), Paul Demorest (saxophone) is a scientist at NRAO, and Andrew Wagg (drums) is working at EMTRC after just graduating with a mechanical engineering degree.
 They are guided by Neil Peart's poetic lyric "All this machinery making modern music can still be open hearted."

 The Murillos 3:00pm